tdpetrou/pandas_cub/README.md

 df.columns = ['state', 'age', 'fruit']
 ```

 There are three parts to properties in Python; the getter, setter, and deleter.
 In the previous step, we defined the getter.
-In this step we will define the setter with another decorator.
+In this step we will define the setter with the `columns.setter` decorator.
 The value on the right hand side of the assignment statement is passed to the method decorated by `columns.setter`.
-Edit this 'column' method and complete the following tasks:
+Edit this method and complete the following tasks:

 * Raise a `TypeError` if the object used to set new columns is not a list
 * Raise a `ValueError` if the number of column names in the list does not match the current DataFrame